DSC-Unilag/HTML-Study-Group/README.md

 __What to build__:
 - To do list
--Practice the following challenges:
+- Practice the following challenges:
  - <a href='https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting'>intermediate    algorithm scripting</a>
  - <a href='https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects'>javascript algorithms and data structures projects